prefilled forms with salesforce

 That’s the set-up we’re looking to create in a nutshell.
 Follow these instructions to put this into practice.

 First, we’re going to build a form in FormAssembly.
-We won’t go into too much details here, but if you need a refresher, refer to this video: “Form Building in 8 Minutes.”
+We won’t go into too much detail here, but if you need a refresher, refer to this video: “Form Building in 8 Minutes.”

 For this tutorial, we’ll use a simple form that prefills a person’s information and address and invites them to update their address.